-Dr. Del Siegle is currently a Professor and the Director of the Renzulli Center for Creativity, Gifted Education, and Talent Development and former Associate Dean for Research and Faculty Affairs at the University of Connecticut.
-He is a past president of the Montana Association of Gifted and Talented Education (Montana AGATE), past president of the National Association for Gifted Children (NAGC), and chair elect of the Research on Giftedness, Creativity, and Talent SIG of the American Educational Research Association (AERA).
-Along with Betsy McCoach, he is co-editor of Gifted Child Quarterly (founding co-editor of the Journal of Advanced Academics).
+Del Siegle is currently a Professor and the Director of the Renzulli Center for Creativity, Gifted Education, and Talent Development and former Associate Dean for Research and Faculty Affairs at the University of Connecticut.
+He is a past president of the Montana Association of Gifted and Talented Education (Montana AGATE), past president of the National Association for Gifted Children (NAGC), and past chair of the Research on Giftedness, Creativity, and Talent SIG of the American Educational Research Association (AERA).
+Along with Betsy McCoach, he was an editor of Gifted Child Quarterly (founding co-editor of the Journal of Advanced Academics).
 He writes a technology column for Gifted Child Today.
 Dr. Siegle is coauthor with Gary Davis and Sylvia Rimm of the popular textbook, Education of the Gifted and Talented.
-He is also author of a new book, The Underachieving Gifted Child: Recognizing, Understanding, & Reversing Underachievement.
+He is also author of a The Underachieving Gifted Child: Recognizing, Understanding, & Reversing Underachievement.
 Prior to becoming a professor, Dr. Siegle worked with gifted and talented students in Montana.

 Dr. Joseph S. Renzulli

-Dr. Joseph S. Renzulli is Director of UConn's National Research Center on the Gifted and Talented and Board of Trustees Distinguished Professor of Educational Psychology at the Neag School of Education.
-A leader and pioneer in Gifted Education, Dr. Joseph S. Renzulli was named among the 25 most influential psychologists in the world by the American Psychological Association.
+Joseph Renzulli is a leader and pioneer in gifted education and applying the pedagogy of gifted education teaching strategies to all students.
+The American Psychological Association named him among the 25 most influential psychologists in the world.
 He received the Harold W. McGraw, Jr. Award for Innovation in Education, considered by many to be “the Nobel” for educators, and was a consultant to the White House Task Force on Education of the Gifted and Talented.
 His work on the Three Ring Conception of Giftedness, the Enrichment Triad Model and curriculum compacting and differentiation were pioneering efforts in the 1970s, and he has contributed hundreds of books, book chapters, articles, and monographs to the professional literature, many of which have been translated to other languages.
 Dr. Renzulli has received more than $50 million in research grants and several million dollars of additional funding for professional development and service projects.